chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     The output of the above command will contain the values from the file you patched.

-1. Run the following `ctl` command to get the details of the applications which are registered with OC-ID.
+1. Run the following `ctl` command to get the details of the applications registered with OC-ID.

     ```cd
     chef-automate config oc-id-show-app